kristopolous/tumblr-scraper/README.md

 ## log-digest

-log-digest will take the md5-checksum named logfiles generated from the scraper and make a single `posts.json` file with all the posts.
+log-digest will take the md5-checksum named logfiles generated from the `scraper` and make a single `posts.json` file with all the posts.

 To use it you do

     $ ruby log-digest.rb /raid/tumblr/site.tumblr.com/logs

 It will then see if the `posts.json` digest file is newer then any of the logs.
-If it is, then you'll get an "N/A" which means no digest was created.
-Otherwise, one will be made.

 The format is as follows: